 NOTE: If you are filling the formula across columns with different formatting, follow these steps:

-On a sheet named Orders, you can enter an Order ID, then use a VLOOKUP with IFERROR to check each named range, and view the information about the selected order.
+On a sheet named Orders, you can enter an Order ID, in cell B6.

 This checks the OrdersE table and if an error is found, checks OrdersW table, then OrdersC.
 If the OrderID is not found in any of the three tables, the Not Found message is shown in the cell.